Matty-El/velo-route/README.md

 -   As a user, I want to register with VeloRoute with a secure username and password.
 -   As a user, I want to find new cycling routes so that I can see try new recommended routes.
 -   As a user, I want to be able to add my favourite cycling routes to the website.
+-   As a user, I want my routes to be displayed on my profile page so that I can see routes I have previosuly submitted.
 -   As a user, I want to be able to edit or delete routes that I have previously added to the VeloRoute.
+-   As a user, I want to be able to view cycling tips that have been added to VeloRoute so that I can find tips to help me with my cycling.
 -   As a user, I want to be able to rate cycling routes that have been added to the website.
 -   As a user, I want to be able to follow a link to cycling routes that have been added to VeloRoute so that I can view the cycling route on platforms such as Strava.

 #### Admin Users